-- Clearly identifying performance outcomes for each field experience.
+- Clearly identifying performance outcomes for each clinical field experience.

-- Communicating clearly the expected behavioural changes to the students in each field experience.
+- Communicating clearly the expected behavioural changes to the students in each clinical field experience.

 - Assessing the student's current level of performance against the course outcomes, utilizing multiple sources of evaluative data.

 STANDARD #3:The practice evaluation will ensure that all students receive due process as they

 - Making program expectations known, clear, and realistic.